jblayter/SDM-Playbook/team-enablement/facilitate-collaboration.md

 - **Run Collaboration Rituals**
   - Kickoff meetings for new projects with clear roles, goals, and timelines.
   - Joint backlog grooming with product/design.
-  - Regular demos so teams see each other’s work in progress.
+  - Regular demos so teams see each other's work in progress.

 - **Foster Trust**
   - Encourage pairing/peer reviews for shared learning.